sharat87/sharats.me/content/posts/2017-08-23_migrate-from-pelican-to-hugo.md

 ---
 title: Migrate from Pelican to Hugo
 tags: [hugo, meta, awk, python]
+desc: >
+    A writeup on my experience migrating this blog website from Pelican to Hugo.
 ---

 I recently got around to resurrecting my blog up after around five years of death.
 As part of that,